Oracle Analytics Cloud (OAC): The Jumpstart Guide

 Oracle Analytics Cloud is an all-in-one cloud BI and Analytics platform for individuals, workgroups, and organizations as a whole.

-In OAC, you can connect your data from multiple sources, transform them, and create a single source of truth for self-service data visualization, all at the convenience of logging in from a web browser, in your preferred device.
+In Oracle Analytics Cloud, you can connect your data from multiple sources, transform them, and create a single source of truth for self-service data visualization, all at the convenience of logging in from a web browser, in your preferred device.

-Quick Info: Though OAC is far advanced than OBIEE, some users might still prefer using Power BI or Tableau, as they are already familiar with those tools.
+Quick Info: Though Oracle Analytics Cloud is far advanced than OBIEE, some users might still prefer using Power BI or Tableau, as they are already familiar with those tools.
 In that case, you can connect Power BI or Tableau to OAC as well via BI Connector.

 Oracle Analytics Cloud comes with the below-listed features: